 - Put the mango orange mix in the fridge to cool down for about 20-30 minutes.

-- Add the Grand Marnier and prepare the sorbet according to your ice cream maker instructions.
+- Add the orange liquor and prepare the sorbet according to your ice cream maker instructions.

 - Place the sorbet in the freezer for at least an hour and serve.

-These helados are made entirely by hand using a large copper bowl called a “paila” over ice.
+The traditional helados de paila are made entirely by hand using a large copper bowl called a “paila” over ice.
 They are so good and refreshing!
-My mango orange sorbet isn’t exactly made according to the traditional method.
+My mango blood orange sorbet isn’t exactly made according to the traditional method (obviously no paila was used).
 The traditional style helados de paila also use beaten egg whites.
-I made this mango sorbet with blood oranges because they add a colorful and tasty kick, but regular oranges can also be used.
+I made this mango sorbet using blood oranges because they add a colorful and tasty kick, but regular oranges can also be used.